 Daniel Sjölund struck for Finland Under-21’s in European Championships qualifiers on this day in consecutive years.

 2002 - He netted in their 2-1 defeat of Wales in Valkeakoski.

 2003 - He bagged the only goal of their game in Azerbaijan.

 2012 - Jonjo Shelvey scored his first goal for England Under-21’s as they won a European Championships qualifier 2-0 in Azerbaijan, with future red Steven Caulker nabbing his second and last strike at this level.
 Jordan Henderson skippered a side that also included Martin Kelly, with ex-red Tom Ince winning his first cap at this level.
-Samed Yeşil struck his first two goals for Germany Under-19’s as a reds player in a 3-1 friendly defeat of England in Hamburg, with Raheem Sterling winning his only cap at this level and Adam Morgan also playing.
+Samed Yeşil struck his first two goals for Germany Under-19’s while winning his first cap at this level as a reds player in a 3-1 friendly defeat of England in Hamburg, with Raheem Sterling winning his only cap at this level and Adam Morgan also playing.
 Péter Gulácsi and Danny Wilson also featured in Under-21’s action that day.

 2005 - Ramon Calliste won his first cap for Wales Under-21’s as a reds player, having a goal disallowed as they lost 3-2 in a European Championships qualifier in Poland.
 Meanwhile, Anthony Le Tallec scored in his third consecutive Under-21’s game, converting a penalty as France beat the Republic of Ireland 2-1 in a qualifier in Cork.
-Also appearing at this level that day were future red James Milner, Scott Carson and John Welsh, who won his sixth and final Under-21’s cap as a red in England’s 1-1 draw in Germany.
+Also appearing at this level that day were future reds James Milner and Gary O’Neil, Scott Carson and John Welsh, who won his sixth and final Under-21’s cap as a red in England’s 1-1 draw in Germany.